 During these times of COVID-19, health and safety of athletes and sample collection personnel is crucial.
-WADA, in its COVID-19 updates, continues to provide guidance around additional mitigation measures that should be place during sample collection.
+WADA, in its COVID-19 updates, continues to provide guidance around additional mitigation measures that should be considered.
 These measures should be reviewed, incorporated into your sample collection procedures and communicated to sample collection personnel.
-While the focus is currently on COVID-19, training on infectious disease prevention and control should always be included in sample collection personnel training.
+While the focus is and has been on COVID-19, training on infectious disease prevention and control should always be included in sample collection personnel training.
+As such, WADA has developed Guidelines for testing during a pandemic, which can be used to train SCP if/when needed.